Spanish Society of Academic Excellence: Membership

 The society is of limited membership with requirements to access it.
-To apply for membership in SEDEA, it is an essential requirement to have an average grade higher than 8 out of 10 in the university academic record, for which a verification and accreditation process is followed by society, through the evaluation of the academic trajectory and curricular by the Evaluation Committee of the company.
-An 8 out of 10 (Spanish system) is equivalent to a 4 out of 5 or a 3.2 out of 4.
+To apply for membership in SEDEA, it is an essential prerequisite to have an average grade higher than 8.00 out of 10.00 (3.2 out of 4.00) in the university academic record of the bachelor's degree (for the sole purpose of being able to apply for membership), for which a verification and accreditation process is followed by society, through the evaluation of the academic trajectory and curricular by the Evaluation Committee of the society.
+In addition, other merits obtained by the applicant during their training and career are taken into account (awards, publications...).
+Once you have been admitted, you obtain the status of full member or numerary member.